Tradies need customers

 - You must be on Facebook as a minimum

-- Aim to post every day of the week
+- Aim to post every day or at least 5 days of the week

-- Aim to send them a newsletter or blog quarterly or monthly
+- Aim to send them a newsletter each month or quarterly as a minimum

-The above 4 things are the minimum marketing you should be doing and this is on top of having professional business cards, professional quotes and invoices.
+The above items are the minimum marketing efforts you should be considering and this is on top of having professional business cards, professional quotes and invoices.

-If you need help in any or all of these areas please speak to Kelly at My Sassy Business.
-You can then learn how to do this all yourself or to outsource it to the right people.
+If you need help in any or all of these areas, speak to Kelly at My Sassy Business.